-• A \$500,000 disbursement in the 2013 quarter to satisfy the payment of part of the TappIn earn-out liability, which is an event that did not occur in the 2014 period.
+• A \$500,000 disbursement in the 2013 period to satisfy the payment of part of the TappIn earn-out liability, which is an event that did not occur in the 2014 period.

-Financing activities provided cash in the 2014 quarter as compared to using cash in the 2013 quarter primarily due to an increase in cash received from the exercise of stock options as a result of changes in management leadership that resulted in certain former employees exercising their stock options after the end of their employment.
+Financing activities provided cash in the 2014 period as compared to using cash in the 2013 period primarily due to an increase in cash received from the exercise of stock options as a result of changes in management leadership that resulted in certain former employees exercising their stock options after the end of their employment.

-Our primary obligations at March 31, 2014 were:
+Our primary obligations at June 30, 2014 were:

-- An obligation to deliver services in the future to satisfy our right to earn our deferred revenue of \$10.7 million.
-Those future services primarily relate to our obligations under maintenance and support contracts for which we have received advance payment.
+- An obligation to deliver services in the future to satisfy our right to earn our deferred revenue of \$12.2 million.
+Those future services primarily relate to our obligations under M&S contracts for which we have received advance payment.
 We will recognize this deferred revenue as revenue over the remaining life of those contracts which generally ranges from one to three years.
-Deferred revenue, unlike the other liability components of our working capital, is an obligation we will satisfy through ongoing operating activities from which we have historically generated cash flow.
-Our deferred revenue does not involve a disbursement of cash as a direct payment of that liability. - Notes payable to a bank of \$4.7 million (see discussion below under Loan Agreements). - Trade accounts payable, accrued liabilities, obligations under operating leases and amounts due third parties under royalty agreements all incurred in the normal course of business.
+Deferred revenue, unlike the other liability components of our working capital, is an obligation we will satisfy through by providing services in the future to our customers as part of our ongoing operating activities from which we have historically generated cash flow.
+Our deferred revenue does not involve a disbursement of cash as a direct payment of that liability. - Notes payable to a bank of \$3.7 million (see discussion below under Loan Agreements). - Trade accounts payable, accrued liabilities, obligations under operating leases and amounts due third parties under royalty agreements all incurred in the normal course of business.